keesing-technologies/iOSSdk/README.md

 The second callback will be called when the process of detecting an ISO conform face and/or the performing of the liveness check failed.
-This will happen for example when the end user does not keep his face in the sscreen, or it is not possible to get an ISO conform image of his face.
+This will happen for example when the end user does not keep his face in the screen, or it is not possible to get an ISO conform image of his face.
 The end user can try three times.
 After that, the _doAfterFail_ callback will be called.

 Since both callbacks are abstract methods, they have to be implemented by the integrating